Education

 - Opportunities to build relationships between schools and families.

-We are particularly interested in programs that work to maximize student learning time, reduce chronic absenteeism, offer evidence-based mental health supports, serve immigrant or refugee students, students with disabilities, LGBTQIA students and students experiencing housing insecurity.
+We are particularly interested in programs that work to maximize student learning time, reduce chronic absenteeism, offer evidence-based mental health supports and serve students with disabilities and experiencing housing insecurity.

 The Foundation supports the following to ensure every child receives in-school instruction in an environment that is safe and high-quality:

-- Specific curricula improvements at high-need, low-performing schools serving marginalized students (Ex: new science, literacy, math, civics or history curricula).
+- Specific curricula improvements at high-need, low-performing schools (e.g.: new science, literacy, math, civics or history curricula).

-- Culturally responsive professional development for OST and school staff.
+- Responsive professional development for OST and school staff.

-- Efforts to eliminate systemic policies and practices that negatively impact students and their families.
+- Efforts to reform policies and practices that negatively impact students and their families.

 NOTE: With limited resources, we find that we must create some parameters for our grantmaking.
 While we recognize their value, the following are not eligible for support at this time: Episodic programming, occurring less than three days per week (Grades K-5), or less than twice per week (Grades 6-12); or summer-only programs; leadership development or service-learning programs; and athletic programs, unless there is a clear case for alignment with the criteria for out-of-school time.